wvhulle/rust-course-ghent/session-5/slides.typ

 - Implement unsafe traits.

 Unsafe code is usually small and isolated, and its correctness should be carefully documented.
 It is usually wrapped in a safe abstraction layer.

+#qa[What is undefined behaviour (UB) in Rust?][
+  When the compiler assumes certain invariants hold, but they are violated at runtime, leading to unpredictable behavior.
+]

+#qa[What is the relationship between unsafe code and undefined behaviour?][
+  Unsafe code likely leads to undefined behavior.
+]

+#focus-slide[
+  #image("images/stroustrup.jpg")
+]

 == Safety comments